alyssagithub/Courses/Courses/Course 01 Variables.md

 ## 1. Local Variables
 A local variable is a variable that can only be accessed in the [scope](https://create.roblox.com/docs/luau/scope) it was defined in.
 <br>It is most common and best to use local variables instead of global and shared variables whenever possible, as they are faster and take up less memory.
+### Creation
-<br>First, let's begin constructing a local variable.
+First, let's begin constructing a local variable.
 We'll start with the `local` keyword.
 ```lua
 local
 ```